CAGJ Monthly E-Newsletter | December 5, 2017

 CAGJ NEWS & ANALYSIS

-organizing.
-CAGJ co-organized the Exchange.
-The first two articles in the South Africa-US Agroecology Exchange Article Series are below.
+Introducing the South Africa-US Agroecology Exchange Article Series

 In October I was honored to join seven other delegates on a US-South Africa Agroecology and Food Sovereignty Learning Exchange.
 As a Black queer and non-binary person who is working to remember and restore my Indigeneity through the work I do in community and at Hilltop Urban Gardens, this trip held both personal and organizational meaning for me.
 My ancestors were forcibly removed from their homelands.
 The intergenerational trauma from that displacement and subsequent horrors and enslavement, Jim Crow Laws, sharecropping, and into modern day anti-Blackness, modern day displacement through gentrification and the ongoing fight against white supremacy and white nationalism stay in my consciousness as I work to live my life for liberation and freedom.
 In 2017 I also committed to find Black joy and healing justice practices.
 This was my first trip to Africa and off the North American continent, and Hilltop Urban Garden’s first opportunity to connect with other food sovereignty and agroecology farmers internationally.
 I brought this all with me as I left Seattle-Tacoma International airport with my friend Xolotl Edgar Franks from Community to Community Development.
 I also brought the intention of coming open and ready to be filled with all that our South African comrades had to share with us.
 Read the rest of Dean’s blog.